43 Father's Day Trivia Questions [With Answers]

 43 Father's Day trivia questions on history, movies, world traditions, animal dads, stats, and records.
 Answers included, plus why each one stumps.

-These 43 Father’s Day trivia questions cover the U.S. origin story, famous movie and TV dads, global traditions, animal dads, the NRF spending stats, and a hard-mode round.
-Each one has the answer.
-Plus a short note on why it stumps.
+So the world-traditions round below is where this whole set gets dangerous.
+The other five rounds cover the U.S. origin story, famous movie and TV dads, animal dads, the NRF spending stats, and a hard-mode closer.
+Every question has its answer.
+And every answer gets a short note on why people miss it.

-Easy first.
-We warm up on Sonora Dodd and the 1910 Spokane origin, swing through The Godfather and The Lion King, then hit Vatertag wagons and a 92-year-old dad.
+We start easy.
+Sonora Dodd and the 1910 Spokane debut, then The Godfather and The Lion King, then the harder material: beer-wagon hikes and a 92-year-old new dad.
 Duel me on Father’s Day →

 Father’s Day Trivia Questions: Quick Category Guide